condo in thailand

 Pattaya

-Outside of Bangkok, the next most popular location for condos is Chonburi which includes Pattaya and Jomtien, the infamous beach resorts.
+Outside of Bangkok, the next most popular location for condos is Chonburi, which includes Pattaya and Jomtien, the infamous beach resort towns.

 Being by the beach is a huge draw, especially for retirees who are looking to avoid the big city lifestyle that comes with Bangkok.